marteleira/crowdsourced-beach-data-platform/README.md

 - water quality from the EEA bathing water directive (Excellent / Good / Sufficient / Poor)
 - next public transport departures grouped by destination, times updated via GPS
 - occupancy: live headcount from GPS heartbeats plus a crowdsourced busyness rating (1 to 5)
+- graceful degradation: when an external source is down, the last cached snapshot is served with a `data_source` / `snapshot_at` label instead of failing

 ### Community layer
 - submit alerts with type, severity and a short description
 - vote on other user reports (up/down, toggleable)
 - confirm or contest the current flag colour (green, yellow, red, purple)
+- propose a new flag while the state is unknown — proposals from several users aggregate their reputation-based weights within a 60-minute window until the beach's activity-based quorum is met, so no single low-reputation account can set a flag on a busy beach
+- flag confidence decays over time (faster for green, slower for red/purple) and is rebuilt by community confirmations; below a minimum threshold the flag resets to unknown
 - rate how busy a beach feels, rate-limited to one report per user per beach per window
 - translate another user's report note into your language on demand (MyMemory API)
 - any write action requires physical presence, verified via GPS heartbeat